IMS-Team6/IMS_SBacken/Logbooks/Logbooks Dejan/LogbookWeek20Dejan.md

     - 502 Proxy Error: Somehow the application crashed, later I discovered that corrupt file was uploaded, or wrong filename extenssion was added.
     - Application started crashing, not all error handling was working as intended.
 Troubleshooting each function and performed testing.
   - Sprint planing - ~30min
   - Sync meeting - ~60min
+  - Adding more documentation ~ 10hours
+    - Images, system overview
+    - Completing documentation etc.
+    - Writing report (Together with all team members)
+    - Finalizing report with Kirillos
+    -
+  - Sunday meeting ~ 20-30 min